by Dr. John Kuruc

-Our ankles are often overlooked in the healthcare profession.
+Our ankle mobility is often overlooked in the healthcare profession.
 Most healthcare providers will only examine the ankle if there is an injury in the area.
 However, studies have shown that if there is a lack of ankle mobility, the knee, hip, lower back, and even neck pain can be attributed to a lack of ankle mobility.
 If we take a step back and look at the role of the ankle, we can certainly understand how this is possible.

 Our ankles are a mobile joint, meaning they serve in more than one plane of range of motion.
 Those are inversion, eversion, dorsiflexion, plantarflexion, abduction, and adduction.
 As you know from previous blogs, when a mobile segment becomes stable, meaning it loses range of motion in one or more planes, the cascade can affect distal segments.
 So, whether you’re an athlete or not, your ankle mobility can drastically affect your life.